USPTO Examiner TOWA RENE T - Art Unit 3791

 Executive Summary

-Examiner TOWA, RENE T works in Art Unit 3791 and has examined 238 patent applications in our dataset.
-With an allowance rate of 63.9%, this examiner has a below-average tendency to allow applications.
+Examiner TOWA, RENE T works in Art Unit 3791 and has examined 272 patent applications in our dataset.
+With an allowance rate of 62.1%, this examiner allows applications at a lower rate than most examiners at the USPTO.
 Applications typically reach final disposition in approximately 44 months.

 Allowance Patterns

-Examiner TOWA, RENE T's allowance rate of 63.9% places them in the 26% percentile among all USPTO examiners.
-This examiner has a below-average tendency to allow applications.
+Examiner TOWA, RENE T's allowance rate of 62.1% places them in the 22% percentile among all USPTO examiners.
+This examiner is less likely to allow applications than most examiners at the USPTO.

 Office Action Patterns